informedcitizenry/6502.Net/Docs/Expressions.md

 Functions are objects that encapsulate code or some functionality.
 They might accept parameters and return a value.
 Neither is required in the definition, but if the function is called as part of an expression then it must return a value.

-Functions share some similarities with [macros](/Docs/Macros.md), particularly in that they can have arguments, including default arguments.
+Functions share some similarities with [macros](/Docs/Macros.md).
+They can have arguments, including default arguments.
 Unlike macros, function bodies cannot contain any assembly code or pseudo-ops.

-A function can be declared in one of two ways.
+A function is declared in one of two ways.
 The first way is to use the `.function` directive.

 ```
 timestwo .function num